 The first time you run this wizard, an Introduction page appears.
 To bypass this page in the future, you can click Do not show this page again.
 After reading this page, click Next.

-On the Specify Availability Group Name page, enter the name of the new availability group in the Availability group name field.
-This name must be a valid SQL Server identifier that is unique on the WSFC failover cluster and in your domain as a whole.
-The maximum length for an availability group name is 128 characters.
+On the Specify Availability Group Options page, enter the name of the new availability group in the Availability group name field.
+This name must be a valid SQL Server identifier that is unique on the cluster and in your domain as a whole.
+The maximum length for an availability group name is 128 characters. e

 On the Select Databases page, the grid lists user databases on the connected server instance that are eligible to become the availability databases.
 Select one or more of the listed databases to participate in the new availability group.
 These databases will initially be the initial primary databases.